If you have a dental emergency, call Smiley Dental Group at 614-889-0726.

 Emergency Dental Care

 Most dental emergencies are treated at the time of your emergency appointment.
 If an emergency occurs after hours, please follow the instructions on the answering service to leave a message for the doctor on call.
-Smiley Dental Group offers 24 hour emergency care for patients of record.
+Smiley Dental Group offers 24 hour emergency dental care in Dublin for patients of record.

 Bitten Lip or Tongue